StyleDubber: Towards Multi-Scale Style Learning for Movie Dubbing: The challenges in V2C benchmark

 \section{The challenges in V2C benchmark}

 The V2C benchmark significantly differs from traditional TTS benchmark , and it is more challenging in the following aspects: (1) The data scale of V2C dataset is much smaller in terms of either the number of data items or speech length (see Figure~\ref{fig_appendix_Cha} (a)-(b)).
 There are only 9374 video clips in V2C, and most of its audio is shorter than 5s.
 In contrast, FS2 and Stylespeech are trained on LJspeech and LibriTTS with 13,100 and 149,753 samples, most of which are longer than 5s.
 Although LJspeech also looks similar in size to V2C, it is a single-speaker dataset, so V2C allocates fewer samples to each speaker.
 (2) V2C has the largest variance of pitch compared to TTS tasks due to exaggerated expressions of cartoon characters (see Figure 1 (c) and more details in Tab.
 2 of V2C-Net).
 (3) The audio of V2C contains background noise or music, like car whistle and alarm clock sound, \emph{et al}.
 Signal-to-noise Ratio (SNR) of V2C is the lowest (Figure~\ref{fig_appendix_Cha} (d)).
 In summary, unlike the large-scale clean TTS datasets, V2C is much more challenging, and the well-known TTS methods suffer performance degradation.
+In this work, all experiments are conducted on the V2C denoise version.
+We will publish this version.